 Current Use of Recycled Water

-The SFPUC partnered with Daly City to construct infrastructure, produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
-Since 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate the golf course.
+The SFPUC partnered with Daly City to construct infrastructure to produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
+Since 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate the golf courses.
 This project was awarded $2.1 million in Proposition 84 grant funding for a portion of the construction costs.

 San Francisco's Recycled Water Program